decaffeinate/decaffeinate/docs/conversion-guide.md

    including standard library polyfills like `Array.prototype.includes`.
 1. You understand CoffeeScript, ES6, and the files being converted reasonably well.
-1. You are using Linux, Mac OS X, or a compatible OS and are comfortable using the command line.
+1. You are using Linux, macOS, or a compatible OS and are comfortable using the command line.
 This may work on Windows with some adjustments.